Integral Ecology is the Solution to the Environmental Crisis

-“We are faced not with two separate crises, one environmental and the other social, but rather with one complex crisis which is both social and environmental.”
+“We are faced…with one complex crisis which is both social and environmental.”

 We cannot care for the environment if we do not take care of people!

-- “Our duties towards the environment are linked to our duties towards the human person, considered in himself and in relation to others.”
-(The New Evangelization for the Transmission of the Christian Faith, 21)
+“Our duties towards the environment are linked to our duties towards the human person“.
+(Pope Benedict XVI, 51)

 - “At the root of the senseless destruction of the natural environment lies an anthropological error.”
 (Pope St. John Paul II, 37)

-- “The deterioration of nature is in fact closely connect to the culture.”
+- “The deterioration of nature is in fact closely connected to the culture.”
 (Pope Benedict XVI, 51)

 - The health of a society’s institutions has consequences for the environment and the quality of human life.”
 (Pope Francis, 142)